Mwithalii/Mwithalii/README.md

 # About Me:
-💻. currently working on personal full stack projects 🧑‍🤝‍🧑. looking to collaborate on full stack projects 🧑‍🤝‍🧑. looking to collaborate in python
+  💻. currently working on personal full stack projects <br>
+  🧑‍🤝‍🧑. looking to collaborate on full stack projects < 🧑‍🤝‍🧑. looking to collaborate in python

 <hr>